Posted on May 14, 2018 by Dina Miller

 Get ready for some artsy finds in this community, which bursts with activity downtown every week during Warsaw First Fridays.
 A wide variety of entertainers, vendors and artists are on hand during themed celebrations.
 Downtown merchants and restaurants offer samples and specials.
 A trip to Warsaw wouldn’t be complete without a stop at Warsaw Cut Glass Company Inc., where gleaming hand-cut crystal, including goblets, pitchers and plates, has been produced since 1911.
 Art in another form can be found on stage at Wagon Wheel Center for the Arts, an award-winning theater that’s also one of Indiana’s oldest.
 In operation since 1955, this intimate theatre-in-the-round is nationally renowned for its Broadway quality theatrical productions.
 When you’re in the mood for a snack or a meal, log into Dine Downtown, where you’ll find everything from great breakfast spots to pizza places and fine dining establishments, not just downtown, but all over the city.

-The picturesque community of Winona Lake stretches along the waters of its namesake – Winona Lake.
+The picturesque Village of Winona stretches along the waters of its namesake – Winona Lake.
 Visitors often spend the day visiting the town’s unique shops, housed in refurbished workers’ homes of long ago.
 Start out your day at Light Rail Cafe & Roaster, where the beans for your java, specialty latte or cappuccino are roasted right on the grounds.
 The menu also includes breakfast, made with locally produced products whenever possible.
 After a morning or afternoon of shopping, stop into the Cerulean Restaurant, which specializes in delicious Mediterranean and Asian cuisine, including pasta and sushi, and also serves fine wines.

 This tiny town has a big history.
 It’s the home of Bonneyville Mill, a water-powered mill that dates back more than 150 years.
 Today visitors experience the rustic charm and learn all about Indiana’s oldest continually operating grist mill.